Halloween and trick or treating information and advice

 Please remember that not everyone will want to take part in your Halloween events or trick or treating - so please respect their point of view.

-Useful downloads, including a poster you can put this in your window, or on your door, to help try and stop unwanted callers:
+Useful downloads, including a poster you can put this in your window, or on your door, to help try to stop unwanted callers:

 - Sussex Police website - Halloween information, news and advice